IQ-Learn: Inverse soft-Q Learning for Imitation: Practical Algorithm

 Previous works like AIRL \cite{fu2018learning} propose learning rewards that are only function of the state, and claim that these form of reward functions generalize between different MDPs.
 We find our method can predict state-only rewards by using the policy and expert state-marginals with a modification to Eq. \ref{eq:method1}:

+with $\pi$ being here a stop gradient of $\pi_Q$.
 Interestingly, our objective no longer depends on the the expert actions $\pi_E$ and can be used for IL using only observations.
-For the sake of brevity, we expand on this in Section 1 in Appendix A.
+For the sake of brevity, we expand on this in Appendix~\ref{sec:state_rewards}.